 Treatment involves measures to lower pressure on the brain.

-The cause of Reye syndrome is unknown, although it typically occurs after infection with certain viruses, such as influenza (flu) or varicella (chickenpox), particularly in children who take aspirin during these infections.
-Because of this increased risk of triggering Reye syndrome, aspirin is not recommended for children, except for the treatment of a few specific diseases (such as juvenile idiopathic arthritis and Kawasaki disease [see Kawasaki Disease]).
-Now that aspirin use has declined, about 2 children a year develop this syndrome.
+The cause of Reye syndrome is unknown, although it typically occurs after infection with certain viruses, such as influenza (flu) or chickenpox, particularly in children who take aspirin during these infections.
+Because of this increased risk of triggering Reye syndrome, aspirin is not recommended for children, except for the treatment of a few specific diseases (such as juvenile idiopathic arthritis and Kawasaki disease).
+Now that aspirin use has declined, about 2 children a year develop Reye syndrome.
 The syndrome occurs mainly in children younger than 18.
 In the United States, most cases occur in late fall and winter.

 Reye syndrome varies greatly in severity.
 The syndrome begins with the symptoms of a viral infection, such as an upper respiratory tract infection, influenza, or sometimes chickenpox.
 After 5 to 7 days, the child suddenly develops very severe nausea and vomiting.
 Within a day, the child becomes sluggish (lethargic), confused, disoriented, and agitated.
 These changes in the child's mental condition are caused by increased pressure within the skull (intracranial pressure) and are sometimes followed by seizures, coma, and death.

 In some children, the liver does not function correctly, which may lead to blood-clotting problems and bleeding and a buildup of ammonia in the blood.